foundershk/foundershk-datasource-agent/README.md

 ## Setting the ssh log level

 Use the `-log.level` flag.
-Run the agent with the `-help` flag to see
+Run the agent with the `-help` flag to see the possible values.

+| go log level | ssh log level